mpi4py/mpi4py/INSTALL.rst

 The `conda-forge`_ community provides ready-to-use binary packages from an ever growing collection of software libraries built around the multi-platform *conda* package manager.
-Three MPI implementations are available on conda-forge: Open MPI (Linux and macOS), MPICH (Linux and macOS), and Microsoft MPI (Windows).
+Four MPI implementations are available on conda-forge: Open MPI (Linux and macOS), MPICH (Linux and macOS), Intel MPI (Linux and Windows) and Microsoft MPI (Windows).
 You can install mpi4py and your preferred MPI implementation using the ``conda`` package manager:

 * to use MPICH do::